cfpb/hmda-platform/Documents/admin-api.md

         }
         ```

-    If a value for that date already exists, this new entry will not be created (see below for endpoint to update values).

     The response is the new APOR in `JSON` format (see endpoint below for exact data structure).

     * `PUT`